colinmo/helm/Readme.md

 This is meant to be a main controller for my day-to-day work and other tasks.
 Currently:

 1. Markdown editor for a daily-status
-2. Deactivate parental controls on my internet for a set period of time
+2. Visibility of my assigned tasks/ made requests in the various work systems.~~~~

 ### Todo